 Long Term Capital Gains Treatment

 Venture backed startup companies are big fans of using incentive stock options to attract and retain employees.
-A company can issue large incentive stock option grants to its employees with no tax impact on the employee on the date of issue provided the exercise price (also called strike price) is equal to or exceeds the fair market value of the stock on the date of grant.
+A company can issue large incentive stock option grants to its employees with no tax impact on the employee on the date of issue provided the strike price is equal to or exceeds the fair market value of the stock on the date of grant.

 Last Minute Exercise on Options